BA (Hons) Illustration

 - IELTS 6.0 (with no less than 5.5 in any band)

-For entry to the course, we are looking for work that shows an interest in, and aptitude for, visual communication.
-It is often sufficient to provide a few examples that demonstrate your drawing skills, but you can also include examples of any work you have done in graphic design, photography, painting, printmaking, digital media, text based pieces, and other art and design media.
+To be eligible to enrol on the programme, we are looking for work that shows an interest in, and aptitude for, visual communication.
+It is often sufficient to provide a few examples that demonstrate your illustration skills, but you can also include examples of any work you have done in graphic design, photography, painting, printmaking, digital media, text based pieces, and other art and design media.

 Your portfolio should show evidence of the design cycle, from generating ideas, through development, to a completed outcome.
 Including examples from your sketchbook or journal is a good way to showcase this.
 Above all, we want to see evidence of your enthusiasm for creativity and your eagerness to learn more.